Potential Financial Steps for T-Mobile Employees in December

 I tried to make it easy for my manager to support me!

 December is a good time to update resumes, CV’s, and career goals.
-They’re particularly helpful for performance review conversations and expanding opportunities.
+They’re particularly helpful for performance review conversations.

-I wrote a fair bit about tax loss and gain harvesting last month.
+I wrote about tax loss and gain harvesting last month.

 Here are some highlights:

-• Tax Loss Harvesting: Selling an investment at a loss can offset earned income up to $3,000.
+• Tax Loss Harvesting: Selling an investment at a loss can offset up to $3,000 of earned income.
 That’s especially helpful in a high-income year.

 Social Security statements are updated once a year.
 December is a good time to check them!

 The latest statement can help dial in financial independence plans.
-Some families have Social Security benefits which exceed their living expenses!
+Social Security benefits can exceed living expenses for some families!

 The Social Security Administration now includes a calculator to estimate what the benefits will be based on assumed future income.
 I like to have clients assume no future income to see how that impacts their estimated benefits.

 Another good reason to review Social Security statements regularly is to check for fraud.
-Some criminals report income to a stolen Social Security number.
-Any one of us could be their victim!
+Some criminals report income with a stolen Social Security number.
+Any one of us could be a victim!

-Knowing as soon as possible might help catch the fraudster in the act and minimize the impact to the victim’s finances and credit.
-It’s less than ideal to learn about the fraud when being audited by the IRS!
+Knowing as soon as possible may help catch the fraudster and minimize the financial impact.
+It’s not ideal to learn about it when being audited by the IRS!

 One final step a T-Mobile employee might take in December is to update their 401(k) contribution percentages.